If you’ve never tried cryotherapy before, it’s natural to want to know exactly what happens before, during and after the session.

 - A dry cold that eases you into the session

-- Soothing, stimulating, and often energising
+- Stimulating, and often energising

 Supervision and control